Hardening off is a method of introducing plants from the warm environment of the greenhouse to outdoor conditions.

 After a few days if conditions allow, leave the frame open all through the day, just closing it up at night.

-By the end of a week to ten days you should be fine to leave the frame open day and night, just sheltering the plants from the worst of the cold.
+You should find that after a week to ten days it should be fine to leave the frame open day and night.

 After two weeks plants are usually sufficiently hardened off to be planted out.